mariusGundersen/gulp-amd-optimizer/readme.md

 This plugin does not attempt to concat the files.
 This is the job of other plugins.

+### Config

+The amdOptimizer method takes the RequireJS configuration as its first argument, as described in the [RequireJS documentation](http://requirejs.org/docs/api.html#config), with some slight differences:

+ * `baseUrl`: *string* The path from which modules are loaded.
+[RequireJS documentation](http://requirejs.org/docs/api.html#config-baseUrl)
+ * `exclude`: *[string]* List of modules NOT to load.

 ### Options

-The method takes the requireJS config file as its first argument.
-Use this to supply the baseUrl, path and other requireJS configurations.
-You can also supply a list of modules or paths to exclude from the built file.
-This is useful when you depend on other libraries, like jQuery.
+The second argument to amdOptimizer is optional and can be used to change the way modules are found and named.
+It consists of the following options:

+ * `umd`: *boolean* When true, try to find umd modules and name them.
+See https://github.com/umdjs/umd

 ### Sourcemap